City of Wyndham

 |City of Wyndham - All industries||2016||2011||Change|

-In 2016, there were 1,689 people in the who caught public transport to work (train, bus, tram or ferry) in City of Wyndham, compared with 49,370 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 1,700 people who caught public transport to work (train, bus, tram or ferry) in the City of Wyndham, compared with 49,507 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the workforce in the City of Wyndham and Victoria were:
+The major differences between the method of travel to work of the workforce in the City of Wyndham and the Victoria workforce were:

 - A smaller percentage of local workers who travelled by train (1.7% compared to 9.2%)